-The odd thing about being overworked, extremely stressed out and with my temper on a hair trigger as a direct consequence of having to deal with the slowly accreted frustration of trying to with a (fortunately very small) minority of people who don’t give a damn about the wonderful opportunity of actually thinking for themselves (as opposed to sitting around passively waiting for other people to tell them precisely and in excruciating detail what to do) is that I have less and less interest in tinkering with a computer at night.
+The odd thing about being overworked, extremely stressed out and with my temper on a hair trigger as a direct consequence of having to deal with the slowly accreted frustration of trying to get things done with a (fortunately very small) minority of people who don’t give a damn about the wonderful opportunity of actually thinking for themselves (as opposed to sitting around passively waiting for other people to tell them precisely and in excruciating detail what to do) is that I have less and less interest in tinkering with a computer at night.

 And by “at night” I mean from, say 10PM to roughly 2AM, which is usually when I’m relaxed enough to play around a bit, read some technical articles, maybe even write some code.